browsermedia/bcms_seo_sitemap/README.markdown

     menu_items(:depth => 2, :show_all_siblings => true, :page => Page.find_by_path('/')

-The module's configuration (currently just one value) is serialized to yaml and kept in config/sitemap.yml.
-It is not necessary to create this file manually.
-It will be created when needed.
+The module's configuration (currently just one value) is written to a global key value store provided by the Settings module.

 A depth value of 0 (the default) will include all published pages.